 Source: Colleges Ontario, based on a special tabulation of the 2015 Statistics Canada Labour Force Survey and a special tabulation of the 2011 National Housing Survey.
-Prepared by Colleges Ontario.

 Ontario's college diploma and trades graduates have high representation in export industries (manufacturing, resources and tourism), electric power generation and transmission, infrastructure, real estate, insurance and health care.